Last Updated on

 8. Gives Glowing Skin

 Spinach is a good source of protein.
 Protein is required for repairing cells, producing amino acids in the body, and for maintaining good skin, muscle and bone health.
 And spinach can meet your protein requirements to an extent.
 So include this leafy green vegetable in your diet to stay healthy.

 Spinach is very healthy and can be included in the pregnancy diet, it can lead to certain side effects.
 If you consume too much, it can lead to the following side effects.

-Spinach is high in dietary fibre and our body takes time getting accustomed to the high fibre intake.
-If your stomach is not used to too much spinach, you may experience constipation, gas formation in your digestive system, bloating and abdominal cramps, thus making your pregnancy even more uncomfortable.
+Spinach is high in dietary fibre and our bodies take time getting accustomed to the high fibre intake.
+If your stomach is not used to a high-fibre diet, you may experience constipation, gas, bloating and abdominal cramps, if you eat too much spinach.
+And all these problems may make your pregnancy even more uncomfortable.

 Yes, if you include too much spinach in your diet, you can either suffer from constipation or diarrhoea.
 Taking in too many high-fibre based foods, such as spinach, may put your digestive system under distress which may cause loose motion or frequent bowel movements – in short, diarrhoea.
 Fever and abdominal pain may also accompany bouts of diarrhoea when spinach is consumed in excess.

 Spinach contains too much of ‘purines’ which is a certain group of compounds that get converted to uric acid inside our body when ingested too much.
 Too much of uric acid precipitates the calcium in our gout and leads to the development of kidney stones.
 Besides this, there is plenty of oxalic acid in spinach too which causes calcium oxalate precipitation.
 To prevent the formation of kidney stones in your body, consume spinach in moderation.